 Desert landscape is the rarest type of landscape subtypes.
 Way more photographers tend to go hiking into mountains or to the beach.
 It makes desert pictures even more unique.
+You can step up and improve your photography with me during the 1 day photography workshops.

 The desert is a portion of barren land with little to no precipitation.
 Such area is not comfortable for most animals and plants as well as humans.
 Deserts cover 11% of the land or 20% including polar desert.
 The classification distinguishes trade wind, mid-latitude, rain shadow, coastal, monsoon or polar deserts.